wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 ## Compliance

 ### Are WSO2 public clouds SOC 2 compliant?
-WSO2 has successfully obtained the SOC 2® Type 2 report for Security, Confidentiality & Processing Integrity Trust Service Criteria with HITRUST CSF mapping for our Public Cloud service offerings, Asgardeo (US and EU deployments) & Choreo (Choreo Control Plane and Cloud Data Planes excluding Private Data Planes which needs to be certified separately upon subscriber's requirement).
+WSO2 has successfully obtained the SOC 2® Type 2 report for Security, Confidentiality, and Availability Trust Service Criteria with HITRUST CSF mapping for our Public Cloud service offerings, Asgardeo (US and EU deployments) & Choreo (Choreo Control Plane and Cloud Data Planes excluding Private Data Planes which needs to be certified separately upon subscriber's requirement).
 We intend to continue operating the control environment and plan to undergo SOC 2® audits annually.

 ### Are WSO2 public clouds GDPR compliant?
 WSO2 is compliant with the requirements of GDPR.